demisto/content/Packs/QRadar/Integrations/QRadar_v2/README.md

 4. Click **Test** to validate the URLs, token, and connection.

-## Troubleshooting Performance Issues</h2>
+## Troubleshooting Performance Issues
 In some cases, you might encounter performance issues when running QRadar AQL queries from Demisto.
 This issue is caused by QRadar API limitations.
-We recommend that you test the QRadar API performance by running several cURL scripts.</p>
+We recommend that you test the QRadar API performance by running several cURL scripts.
-#### 1. Creating a search</h5>
+#### 1. Creating a search
-Run the following command to use the QRadar API to create a new search.<br> Save the QUERY ID that is attached to the response for the next step.
+Run the following command to use the QRadar API to create a new search.<br> Save the QUERY ID that is attached to the response for the next step.</br>
 ```
 curl -H "SEC: &lt;API KEY&gt;" -X POST &lt;QRADAR INSTANCE&gt;/api/ariel/searches?query_expression=&lt;QUERY IN URL SAFE ENCODING&gt;
 ```
-#### 2. Check if the search status is Complete or Executing</h5>
+#### 2. Check if the search status is Complete or Executing
 Use the following command to use the QRadar API to check the query status (EXECUTE, COMPLETED, or ERROR).
 ```
 curl -H "SEC: &lt;API KEY&gt;" -X GET &lt;QRADAR INSTANCE&gt;/api/ariel/searches?&lt;QUERY ID&gt;